Food and Drug Administration, HHS.

 |1 There are no capital costs or operating and maintenance costs associated with this collection of information.|

-FDA bases its estimate of the number of respondents in table 1 on registrations, process filings, and reports received over the past 3 years.
+Based on a review of the information collection since our last request for OMB approval, we have made no adjustments to our burden estimate.
+We base our estimate of the number of respondents in table 1 on registrations, process filings, and reports received.
 The hours per response reporting estimates are based on our experience with similar programs and information received from industry.
 The reporting burden for §§ 108.25(d) and 108.35(d) and (e) is minimal because notification of spoilage, process deviation, or contamination of product in distribution occurs less than once a year.
 Most firms discover these problems before the product is distributed and, therefore, are not required to report the occurrence.
-We estimate that we will receive one report annually under §§ 108.25(d) and Start Printed Page 57394108.35(d) and (e).
+We estimate that we will receive one report annually under §§ 108.25(d) and 108.35(d) and (e).
 The report is expected to take 4 hours per response, for a total of 4 hours.

 |108, 113, and 114||10,392||1||10,392||250||2,598,000|